-The Paid Family and Medical Leave program is a new state-run insurance benefit passed by the Legislature in 2017.
+The Employment Security Department administers the Paid Family and Medical Leave program.
+The program is a state-run insurance benefit passed by the Legislature in 2017.

 - Bonding after the birth or placement of a child.